RWS/Hugging-Face-Transformers-Service/README.md

 ### Step 1: Compile the Application with PyInstaller

-To create an executable for your FastAPI application, use PyInstaller as follows:
+To create an executable for your Local LLM server, use PyInstaller as follows:

 ```bash
 pyinstaller HuggingFace-TS.spec